csmets/Server-Driven-UI/docs/decouple-graphql-client.md

 ## What if you remove the client calling GraphQL and have it return a REST response?

-You would recieve the following benefits:
+You would receive the following benefits:

 - Client won't have to be concerned on ensuring it's asking for all required fields/types for the view.